-- Neutropenic patients who remain febrile despite > 4 7 days of broad-spectrum antibiotic therapy are candidates for antifungal therapy. - A significant percentage of febrile patients who die during prolonged neutropenia have evidence of invasive fungal infection on autopsy, even when they have NO evidence of fungal disease before death.
+- Neutropenic patients who remain febrile despite > 4 - 7 days of broad-spectrum antibiotic therapy are candidates for antifungal therapy. - A significant percentage of febrile patients who die during prolonged neutropenia have evidence of invasive fungal infection on autopsy, even when they have NO evidence of fungal disease before death.

-- when treat cover both the organisms. - Persistence of fever or development of a new fever during broad-spectrum antibiotic therapy may indicate the presence of a fungal infection, most commonly Candida or Aspergillus spp. - Blood cultures for fungi are positive in < 50% of neutropenic patients with invasive fungal infections, and waiting for isolation of fungal organisms is associated with high morbidity and mortality.
+- Persistence of fever or development of a new fever during broad-spectrum antibiotic therapy may indicate the presence of a fungal infection, most commonly Candida or Aspergillus spp. - Blood cultures for fungi are positive in < 50% of neutropenic patients with invasive fungal infections, and waiting for isolation of fungal organisms is associated with high morbidity and mortality.